-There are many issues to consider with glass and glazing installation or repair.
-This diagram shows the areas on doors, adjacent side panels, low level glazing and windows which are defined under current Building Regulations as critical areas, and therefore where safety glazing must be used.
-These regulations apply to both single and double glazing.
+There are many issues to consider with glass installation or repair incluyding safety and security.
+This diagram shows the areas on doors, adjacent side panels, low level glazing and windows which are defined under current Building Regulations as critical areas, and where safety glazing must be used.
+These regulations apply to single, double and the new triple glazing.

 Safety glazing is achieved by using either toughened or laminated glass.
 All standard clear and obscure glass can be toughened but this takes a few days to manufacture.
-Both clear and obscure laminated glass doesn’t need to be processed, and can consequently be fitted immediately once cut to size.
+Both clear and obscure laminated glass doesn’t need to be processed, and can be fitted immediately, once cut to size.

 Toughened Glass Explained